You can change a workspace’s settings after creation. Workspace settings are separated into several pages.

-- "Locking", for temporarily preventing new plans and applies.
+- Locking: Locking a workspace temporarily prevents new plans and applies.

 Changing settings requires admin access to the relevant workspace.
 (More about permissions.)

 API: See the Update a Workspace endpoint (

 General settings let you change a workspace's name, description, the project it belongs to, and details about how Terraform runs operate.
 After changing these settings, click Save settings at the bottom of the page.

 Every workspace has a unique ID that you cannot change.
 You may need to reference the workspace's ID when using the Terraform Cloud API.

 Click the icon beside the ID to copy it to your clipboard.